BryanWilhite/dotnet-core/dotnet-ef-core-in-memory/README.md

 # Entity Framework Core with In-Memory Provider

-This exercise can be regarded as a minimalist installation of Entity Framework Core [📖 [docs](https://learn.microsoft.com/en-us/ef/core/)].
+This exercise can be regarded as a ‘minimalist’ installation of Entity Framework Core [📖 [docs](https://learn.microsoft.com/en-us/ef/core/)].
 The goals here are:

 - to define a repository, a `DbContext` [📖 [docs](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext)], with only one `DbSet<TEntity>` [📖 [docs](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1?view=efcore-8.0)]
 - to define a single entity, `Blog`, that is a plain-old .NET class (no custom Entity Framework adornment)